About This Blog

 6th May 1862 the Death of Henry David Thoreau

-Today we pay tribute to the author, naturalist, poet-prophet, mystic, abolitionist and unrepentant individual – Henry David Thoreau.
-When he died on this day in 1862 from tuberculosis at the age of 44, this giant in the American pantheon was … Continue reading
+Today we pay tribute to author, naturalist, abolitionist, poet, prophet and unrepentant individual – Henry David Thoreau.
+When he died on this day in 1862 from tuberculosis aged 44, this giant in the American pantheon was still virtually unknown.
+Indeed, … Continue reading

 5th May 2011 the Death of WWI’s Final Warrior

-Early this morning, the last living soldier and genuine veteran of World War One quit this planet at the inspiring age of 110.
-Claude Stanley Choules signed up to the Royal Navy in 1915 when he was just 14 years … Continue reading
+Early in the morning of 5th May 2011, the last living soldier and genuine veteran of World War One quit this planet at the inspiring age of 110.
+Claude Stanley Choules signed up to the Royal Navy in 1915 when … Continue reading

 27th April 1882 the Death of Ralph Waldo Emerson

-He’s been called the “prophet of his generation,” “America’s Plato,” “the Sage of Concord” and “the single most influential figure in American literary history”.
-Today we celebrate a true colossus – Ralph Waldo Emerson – who died one hundred and twenty-nine … Continue reading
+He’s been called the “prophet of his generation,” “America’s Plato,” “the Sage of Concord” and “the single most influential figure in American literary history.”
+Today we celebrate a true colossus – Ralph Waldo Emerson – who died on this day in … Continue reading

 21st April 1792 the Execution of Tiradentes

-Two hundred and nineteen years ago today, Joaquim Jose da Silva Xavier – better known as Tiradentes – was hanged in Rio de Janeiro.
-His body was then chopped into pieces, which were displayed along the road between Rio and … Continue reading
+On this day in 1792, Joaquim Jose da Silva Xavier – better known as Tiradentes – was hanged in Rio de Janeiro, his body then chopped into pieces, which were displayed along the road between Rio and Vila Rica.
+His head … Continue reading

 19th April 1824 the Death of Lord Byron